shuguet/flow/flow_enable/flow_enable.rst

 .. note::

-  Skip this VM creation section if you have already created the Flow VMs as part of the Lab - Deploying Workloads exercise.
+  Please use the VM you created in the "Deploy VM Lab", and make 4 clones.
+Otherwise follow the instructions to create a VM and clone it.

 Now you will create the **five** virtual machines you will use to test the capabilities of Nutanix Flow.
 Create these virtual machines from the base VM in Prism Central called CentOS.